ranugaz/AWSNetworkingLP/IdeaProjects/aws-learning-plartform/README.md

 •⁠  ⁠Class_Diagram.md
 •⁠  ⁠Reflection.md (Updated)

-*Assignment 9:*  From Class Diagrams to Code with All Creational Patterns
+*Assignment 10:*  From Class Diagrams to Code with All Creational Patterns

-1.⁠ ⁠Implement the classes in your preferred language (Java, Python, C#, etc.).
+1.⁠ ⁠Implement the classes in preferred language (Java)

 Created all enums:
 •⁠  ⁠ContentType